SalvatoreSantamaria/url-shortener-tdd/readme.md

 Built with Node.js, Mocha, and Chai

-Run tests npm run test
+Run tests with npm run test